-NOTE ON HANDS-ONLY CPR - Beginning with the Class of 2019, Maryland students are now required to learn how to perform Hands-Only Cardiopulmonary Resuscitation (CPR) and use an Automated External Defibrillator (AED) in order to graduate from high school.
+NOTE ON HANDS-ONLY CPR - Maryland students are now required to learn how to perform Hands-Only Cardiopulmonary Resuscitation (CPR) and use an Automated External Defibrillator (AED) in order to graduate from high school.
 High School students in Garrett County Public Schools will receive this instruction during their physical education/health class.
 Any student who has not received this instruction prior to graduation will be required to participate in a "make-up" session to receive the necessary graduation endorsement.
 Students will receive a certificate of completion as well as an endorsement on their transcript signifying their completion of this training.